connectrpc/connect-go/.github/ISSUE_TEMPLATE/anything_else.md

 ---
 name: Anything else
-about: File any other type of issue you have
+about: File any other type of issue
 title: ''
 assignees: ''